-On this page, we will discuss two of the factors that customers must consider when taking on any LED lighting project, they are:
+We discuss two of the factors that customers must consider when taking on any LED lighting project:

 We're helping you learn what matters in the world of LED lighting.

 Project criteria is the framework or outline customers set based on what they want to achieve with their lighting project.
 At Stouch Lighting, we often refer to this as a customer’s “desired outcome.”
 You choose your project criteria based on this desired outcome.

 The project criteria is set by the customer, NOT the lighting supplier or manufacturer, and often consists of the below criteria.
 We go into detail on each below.

 You can click these terms to jump directly to each corresponding explanation!

 The product criteria are the technical specification and performance attributes of individual LED fixtures and lamps.
 This information is generated from industry-approved testing methods, processes, and laboratories.
 It's imperative that you derive the product criteria from these industry-approved testing methods only so you don't end up with lighting that does not meet its expected performance standards.